tilo/smarter_csv/README.md

 `smarter_csv` is a Ruby Gem for smarter importing of CSV Files as Array(s) of Hashes, suitable for direct processing with Mongoid or ActiveRecord, and parallel processing with Resque or Sidekiq.

-`smarter_csv` has lots of optional features:
+`smarter_csv` has lots of features:
  * able to process large CSV-files
  * able to chunk the input from the CSV file to avoid loading the whole CSV file into memory
  * return a Hash for each line of the CSV file, so we can quickly use the results for either creating MongoDB or ActiveRecord entries, or further processing with Resque
- * able to pass a block to the method, so data from the CSV file can be directly processed (e.g. Resque.enqueue )
+ * able to pass a block to the `process` method, so data from the CSV file can be directly processed (e.g. Resque.enqueue )
- * have a bit more flexible input format, where comments are possible, and col_sep,row_sep can be set to any character sequence, including control characters.
+ * allows to have a bit more flexible input format, where comments are possible, and col_sep,row_sep can be set to any character sequence, including control characters.
  * able to re-map CSV "column names" to Hash-keys of your choice (normalization)
  * able to ignore "columns" in the input (delete columns)
- * able to eliminate nil or empty fields from the result hashes
+ * able to eliminate nil or empty fields from the result hashes (default)

+NOTE; This Gem is only for importing CSV files - writing of CSV files is not supported.

 ### Why?